 – Mobilizing more capital for climate finance requires that capital currently available in global financial systems is examined, with considerations for their risk tolerance, ability to provide capital, and preferences on investment structures.
 There is an added layer of geographic considerations that are not represented in the above graph, such as the distribution of funds, investment opportunities, and regulations.

 – The pools above are chosen to minimize double counting of capital available as much as possible.
 However, there is risk of minor overlap such as asset owners that place assets in VC funds.

-– Development Finance Institutions and Multilateral Development Bank scope includes international aid reported, select MDBs (WB, ADB, AfDB, EBRD, EIB, IDB, NDB, AIIB) and select DFIs (including OPIC, China Exim, CDB, AFD/Proparco, KfW/DEG, CDC Group).
+– Development Finance Institutions and Multilateral Development Banks scope includes select MDBs (WB, ADB, AfDB, EBRD, EIB, IDB, NDB, AIIB) and select DFIs (including OPIC, China Exim, CDB, AFD/Proparco, KfW/DEG, CDC Group).

 – Bank deposits are conservative compared to the banks’ ability to deploy capital, yet a significant representation of bank assets.
 Lending provided by banks can exceed deposits available due to bank access to other sources of capital.
-The loan to deposit ratios in economies significant to climate finance are: United States – 70 percent, European Union – 107 percent and declining thanks to the rising household deposits, China – 71.2 percent and rising due to faster growth in loans compared to deposits, and India – 66.9 percent.
+The loan to deposit ratios in economies significant to climate finance are: United States – 70%, European Union – 107% and declining thanks to the rising household deposits, China – 71.2% and rising due to faster growth in loans compared to deposits, and India – 66.9%.

 *This graph was updated on May 6, 2019.
 In previous versions of this chart, we positioned banks as more risk tolerant than asset owners; while that holds true in many instances, we’ve decided to change their relative risk positioning due to some asset owners taking on more risk than banks, such as through the allocation to VC funds.